New York City blackout of 1977: Lightning damage

-The events leading up to the blackout began on July 13, 1977 at 8:34 p.m.
+The events leading up to the blackout began on July 13, 1977, at 8:34 p.m.
 EDT on Wednesday, with a lightning strike at Buchanan South, a substation on the Hudson River, tripping two circuit breakers in Buchanan, New York.
 The Buchanan South substation converted the 345,000 volts of electricity originating from the 900 MW Indian Point nuclear generating station to lower voltage for commercial use.
 A loose locking nut combined with a slow-acting upgrade cycle prevented the breaker from reclosing and allowing power to flow again.

 A second lightning strike caused the loss of two 345 kV transmission lines, the subsequent reclose of only one of the lines, and the loss of power from the nuclear plant at Indian Point.
 As a result of the strikes, two other major transmission lines became overloaded.
 Per procedure, Consolidated Edison, the power provider for New York City and some of Westchester County, tried to bring a fast-start generating station online at 8:45 p.m.
-EDT; however, no one was manning the station, and the remote start failed.
-Other, manned plants successfully started, but several had removed some of their turbines from service for routine maintenance and could not provide their rated load.
+EDT; however, no one was operating the station, and the remote start failed.
+Other, staffed plants successfully started, but several had removed some of their turbines from service for routine maintenance and could not provide their rated load.

 At 8:55 p.m., a third lightning strike hit Sprain Brook substation in Yonkers, which took out two additional critical transmission lines.
-Because the system design had prioritized protecting the already-isolated Indian Point plant, only the north-south line automatically returned to service.
+Because the system design had prioritized protecting the already-isolated Indian Point plant, only the north–south line automatically returned to service.
 The poor design of Con Edison's control-room displays did not clearly display this fact to the operator at the time.

 The second opening of a transmission line left Con Edison system disconnected from key generating stations across the Hudson river.
 Instead, their power flowed to cross-river lines in Newark or upstate New York and then turned towards New York City.
 The remaining lines into New York City could not carry this excess power without exceeding their long-term capacity limits.